theted/exactaclock/README.md

 3. **Allow location access** when prompted by your browser (the browser will open automatically with `npm start`)

-4. **View your corrected time** - the app will show:
+#### What You'll See

+The app will display:
 - Current exact GMT time with corrections
 - Your precise coordinates
-   - Nearest major city
+- Interactive OpenStreetMap with draggable location marker
+- GPS/Manual mode toggle for testing different locations
 - Timezone information
 - Time adjustment details
 - Corrected local time

 ### For HTTPS (Recommended)